CatLabInteractive/laravel-petstore/README.md

 Getting started
 ===============
 Navigate to your-project/docs to load the swagger documentation.
-You will notice that there is one endpoint "/users" with one single action.